samelstob/notes/management-notes/rothman/manage-it.md

 ### Proposed Schedule

-* Outlinethe major milestones, as much as you understand them.
+* Outline the major milestones, as much as you understand them.

 * I tend to schedule with yellow stickies, so I rarely have a full Gantt chart for my projects.
 I've been known to say, "See the wall in the project room